Benezit: Subject Guide

 Find more images and information through these links, selected by the editors of Oxford Art Online.

 Lewis Walpole Library, Digital Image Collection [18th-century British materials, including large collection of British satire and caricature]

 British Cartoon Archive [cartoonists’ biographies, searchable library catalogue of published sources and archival material at the University of Kent]

 British Museum Collection [searchable database of object information and images; massive collection of British prints]

 British Satirical Prints Fact Sheet [PDF, brief guide to the subject, with bibliography and collections information]

 Bodleian Library, Oxford, John Johnson Collection of Political Cartoons [high-quality colour images from the collection]

-Infinite Jest: Caricature and Satire from Leonardo to Levine [Metropolitan Museum of Art 2011 exhibition website, with images, texts, and videos]
+Infinite Jest: Caricature and Satire from Leonardo to Levine [exhibition video on YouTube]